 I am posting this again, because I keep getting requests for help from users who simply aren’t backing up their data (you know who you are).

-Let’s pretend your device is wiped.
-If you care about your data, what are you going to do to get it back?
+Let’s say your device is wiped.
+If you care about your data, how are you going to get it back?
 When did you last back it up and where is your backup stored?
 If the answer to these questions is “not recently” or “on my device”, your data is simply NOT protected, perhaps gone forever.
 You alone are responsible for ensuring that your data is safely backed up and stored off your device.
-This applies across every device and app you own and care about, not just mine.
+This applies across every device and app you own and care about, not just my apps.

 The following is a repeat post …